barchart/common-node-js/README.md

 ## License

-This software is proprietary and intended for internal use by Barchart.com only.
+This software is proprietary and intended for internal use by Barchart.com only (although, we are considering making this repository public, and changing the license -- there is no proprietary code here).